The Walt Disney Company: 1921–1934: Founding, Oswald the Lucky Rabbit, Mickey Mouse, and Silly Symphonies

 After the release of Steamboat Willie at the Colony Theater in New York, Mickey Mouse became an immensely popular character.
 Disney Brothers Studio made several cartoons featuring Mickey and other characters.
-In August 1929, the company began making the Silly Symphony cartoon series with Columbia Pictures as the series' distributor because the Disney brothers felt they were not receiving their share of profits from Powers.
+In August 1929, the company began making the Silly Symphony series with Columbia Pictures as the distributor, because the Disney brothers felt they were not receiving their share of profits from Powers.
 Powers ended his contract with Iwerks, who later started his own studio.
 Carl W. Stalling played an important role in starting the series, and composed the music for early films but left the company after Iwerks' departure.
 In September, theater manager Harry Woodin requested permission to start a Mickey Mouse Club at his theater the Fox Dome to boost attendance.
-Walt agreed but David E. Dow started the first-such club at Elsinore Theatre before Woodin could start his.
-On December 21, the first meeting for the club at Elsinore Theatre was attended by around 1,200 children.
-On July 24, 1930, Joseph Conley, president of King Features Syndicate, wrote to the Disney studio and asked the company to produce a Mickey Mouse comic strip; production started in November and samples were sent to King Features, which approved them.
+Disney agreed, but David E. Dow started the first-such club at Elsinore Theatre before Woodin could start his.
+On December 21, the first meeting at Elsinore Theatre was attended by around 1,200 children.
+On July 24, 1930, Joseph Conley, president of King Features Syndicate, wrote to the Disney studio and asked the company to produce a Mickey Mouse comic strip; production started in November and samples were sent to King Features.
 On December 16, 1930, the Walt Disney Studios partnership was reorganized as a corporation with the name Walt Disney Productions, Limited, which had a merchandising division named Walt Disney Enterprises, and subsidiaries called Disney Film Recording Company, Limited and Liled Realty and Investment Company; the latter of which managed real estate holdings.
-Walt and his wife held 60 percent (6,000 shares) of the company, and Roy owned 40 percent.
+Walt Disney and his wife held 60% (6,000 shares) of the company, and Roy Disney owned 40%.